Useful tips and strategies to support your business now more than ever

 Hopefully, you’ll always have great clients that pay you on time and in full.
 But what do you do if that’s not the case?

 While friendly automated reminders usually can do the trick, if you need to talk to a client personally, be sure to keep a calm, professional attitude.
 Let the client know their options based on your contract.
 Always keep it professional.

 4. Build up your emergency fund

 Especially during tough economic times, it can seem crazy to talk about saving money.
 Even when times are good, many can find it hard to stash extra cash.

 While saving money is often easier said than done, adding an emergency cash reserve of three to six months’ worth of expenses will help to ensure your self-employed business has enough to stay afloat if you hit a rough patch.

 Small businesses are advised to keep at least 10% of annual revenue in the bank.
 So if your business brings in $100, 000 per year, you’d put away $10,000 for a rainy day.

 However, if 10% sounds impossible for you – don’t worry.
 Even 1% will grow over time and can save you from stress down the road.
 You can always start small now and then change how much you save later.
 You’ll be thankful later when a large, unexpected expense comes up, and you don’t have to take on debt.

 Automate your savings

-With all you do to balance work and family life, you don’t want to have additional time-consuming money-management tasks.
+With all the work you need to get done, you don’t want to have the additional task of managing your bank account each month.
 We recommend setting up automatic transfers so you can just keep on working while your funds grow.
 Some banks even give you the option of having small amounts taken out of every transaction you make and depositing them into your savings.